"Hashire kousouku no Teikokukagekidan!

 game.
 The movie does assume you have familiarity with the characters and game timeline (providing no explanation as to why Ohgami isn't even present for almost the entire movie).
 The movie also substantially expands the world of Sakura Taisen

 beyond Japan, exploring in greater depth the dynamics of the prototype team fielded in wartime Europe.
 The movie takes place just after the end of the third game (Paris) and before the beginning of the fourth (which ended the "Tokyo arc").
-A recent production, it makes extensive use of CGI effects, particularly for the kohbu
+This makes extensive use of CGI effects, particularly for the kohbu

 Note, however, that Geneon